astrotars/stream-ios-encrypted-chat/README.md

 }
 ```

 The `usernameField` is bound to the Storyboard's `Username Field` and the login method is bound to the `Login` button.
 When a user clicks login we check if there's a username and if so, we login via `Account.shared.login`. `Account` is a shared object that will store our credentials for future backend interactions.
 Once the user logs in we initiate the `UsersSegue` which boots our next scene.
-We'll see how this is done in a second, but first, let's see how we log in.
+We'll see how this is done in a second, but first, let's see how the `Account` object logs in.

 Here's how we define `Account`: